-- (i) Everyone in society is responsible for moving towards a pollution-free planet - (ii) Access to environmental information and data, education and public participation are key to effective actions and enhanced access to justice in environmental matters. - (iii) Multiple risks to human health and well-being, especially to women, children and vulnerable groups, and to ecosystem health require a preventive approach. - (iv) Innovation and leadership are central to tackling pollution in an effective and impactful manner. - (v) Multiple benefits of action on pollution need to be recognized, policy uncertainty reduced, and innovation placed at the centre.
+- (i) Everyone in society is responsible for moving towards a pollution-free planet - (ii) Access to environmental information and data, education and public participation are key to effective actions and enhanced access to justice in environmental matters. - (iii) Multiple risks to human health and well-being, especially to women, children and vulnerable groups, and to ecosystem health require a preventive approach. - (iv) Innovation, collaboration and leadership but also standard-setting are central to tackling pollution in an effective and impactful manner. - (v) Multiple benefits of action on pollution need to be recognized, policy uncertainty reduced, and innovation placed at the centre.
 This will require a 'whole-of-government' approach.